Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Be sure to list your degrees and certifications and the schools that you attended
+- List your degrees or certifications and the schools that you attended

 Skills: